-See "Analyzing Suitability of Discovered Windows Workloads For Conversion to Physical Machines" on page 326.
+See "Analyzing Suitability of Discovered Windows Workloads For Conversion to Physical Machines" on page 328.

 - 2 Discover your source workload.
-See "Workload Discovery in the Migrate Client" on page 307. - 3 (Important) If drivers for the physical target are not available in the PlateSpin Migrate's X2P device driver database, then you must upload all the required drivers to the database. - See Chapter 20, "Preparing Device Drivers," on page 317. - 4 Register your target physical machine with PlateSpin Migrate by booting it with the PlateSpin ISO. - See "Registering and Discovering Details for Target Physical Machines with PlateSpin ISO" on page 297. - 5 Launch Migrate Client, then start a peer-to-peer workload migration. - The Source and Target panes display workloads and targets applicable to the selected type of a migration job.
+See "Workload Discovery in the Migrate Client" on page 309. - 3 (Conditional) If drivers for the physical target are not available in the PlateSpin Migrate's X2P device driver database, upload the required drivers to the database. - See Chapter 20, "Preparing Device Drivers," on page 319. - 4 Register your target physical machine with PlateSpin Migrate by booting it with the PlateSpin ISO.

+See "Registering and Discovering Details for Target Physical Machines with PlateSpin ISO" on page 299.

+5 Launch Migrate Client, then start a peer-to-peer workload migration.

+The Source and Target panes display workloads and targets applicable to the selected type of a migration job.

-See "Initiating a Migration Job" on page 390.
+See "Initiating a Migration Job" on page 392.